GoogleCloudPlatform/spanner-migration-tool/reverse_replication/README.md

 # Reverse Replication Setup

-HarbourBridge currently does not support reverse replication out-of-the-box.
+Spanner migration tool currently does not support reverse replication out-of-the-box.
 The launcher.go script can be used instead to setup the resources required for a reverse replication pipeline.